PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 ```
 Number of Age Classes = 9
 Number of Bootstrap Iterations = 1000
 Number of Simulations on each Bootstrap iteration = 100
 Number of Years in Projection Horizon = 10
 Time Variant
 ```
 The data file for the above input would consist of 1,000,000 lines of data each with **9** space delimited data values.
 For each of 100,000 observed values the data is read in for all 10 years.

-## Stochastic Data File Format with Multi-Fleets
+## Stochastic data file format layout with multi-fleets
 The following considerations apply to:
 * Catch Weights
 * Discard Weights